Orosomucoid

 Orosomucoid (ORM) or alpha-1-acid glycoprotein (α1AGp, AGP or AAG) is an acute phase protein found in plasma.
+Orosomucoid was discovered over 70 years ago and belongs to the lipocalin protein family.
+There are two isoforms of AGP, referred to as AGP1 and AGP2.
 It is an alpha-globulin glycoprotein and is modulated by two polymorphic genes.
 It is synthesized primarily in hepatocytes and has a normal plasma concentration between 0.6–1.2 mg/mL (1–3% plasma protein).
-Plasma levels are affected by pregnancy, burns, certain drugs, and certain diseases, particularly HIV.
+Recent research has shown that under certain physiological conditions, brain and adipose tissue can also synthesize this protein.
+Plasma levels of AGP are affected by pregnancy, burns, certain drugs, and certain diseases, particularly HIV.
+APG also plays an important role in inflammation and pharmacokinetics, acting as a major transport protein in the blood stream.